- People waffle when they have no idea of what they want to convey

-- Webpages, blogs and news articles – it’s there to serve the audience, not the author
+- Serve the audience, not the author

 Content that is meaningful and relevant will increase the chances it is read in it’s entirety, but the harsh truth is that most visitors will be gone in less time than it takes to tie your shoelaces.
 In today’s post, we’ll explore some editing tips to help you create content your visitors want to keep reading.

 Succinct, intelligent writing requires a deep understanding of what your reader wants to hear and a focus on conveying that message as clearly as possible.
 With the right balance, your audience can get straight to the benefits you offer.
 People waffle when creating B2B content for all manner of reasons:

 - Showing (or feigning) subject authority and experience